 Crash investigators indicated that the rainy weather and wet conditions were contributing factors in the accident.

-Our Georgia accident attorneys at the Law Offices of Shane Smith would like to extend our deepest condolences and sympathies to all those affected by these deaths, and we would like to wish all the injured victims a full and fast recovery.
+Our Georgia accident attorneys at Shane Smith Law would like to extend our deepest condolences and sympathies to all those affected by these deaths, and we would like to wish all the injured victims a full and fast recovery.
 Additionally, we would like to remind drivers to drive slower in the rain, use headlights and wipers, and to leave extra room when following other cars.